anmol1point0/expense-tracker/README.md

     * user-name@domain.com.
     * username@.com
-2. One time login with registered email Address is *mandatory* 2.1 A default email is present i.e. anmol15554@gmail.com
+2. One time login with registered email Address is *mandatory*
+    * A default email is present i.e. anmol15554@gmail.com
 3. Date format should be in `dd/mm/yyyy`
 4. There is no option for deleting the data, please login with different email address to perform fresh set of operations.

 ## Steps
 1. Open [API contracts](http://localhost:8080/swagger-ui/index.html#)
-1. Register/login with a valid email address.
+2. Register/login with a valid email address.
-2. Record an expense (Only 6 fields are enough from user POV)
+3. Record an expense (Only 6 fields are enough from user POV)
     * A sample
       `{
-          "itemName": "Headsets",
+          "itemName": "item1",
-          "expense": 1000,
+          "recipient" : "Amazon",
+          "expenseAmount": 300.0,
-          "paidAmount": 500,
+          "paidAmount": 200.0,
-          "paymentMethod": "UPI",
+          "paymentMethod": "Google pay",
-          "dueDate": "10/02/2022",
-          "recipient": "Amazon"
+          "dueDate" : "10/02/2000"
        }`
- 3. Find All dues for the user
+ 4. Find All dues for the user
- 4. Settle dues by giving
+ 5. Settle dues by giving
     * A sample
       `{
           "amount": 500,